This article was originally published on EverydayFeminsim.com and is republished with permission.

 I wasn’t born fat.

-I came into fatness as a teenager – in part because of medication that increased my water retention drastically, and in part because puberty gave me huge breasts, with a belly and thighs to match.
+I came into fatness as a teenager.
+This was in part because of medication that increased my water retention drastically and in part because puberty gave me huge breasts, with a belly and thighs to match.

 And I was lucky, in some ways.
 My mother was also fat, and my father didn’t shame us for it, so I wasn’t raised with a disgust of my padded curves.

-Still, I’m not immune to the messaging on television or on the street, where my body taking up space was always seen as a threat and something to be ashamed of.
+Still, I’m not immune to the messaging on television or on the street, where my body taking up space has always been seen as a threat and something to be ashamed of.

-So I learned, over time, how to perform the dance of the “Good Fatty” – the fat person who can never be socially acceptable, but at least publicly flogs herself for the sin of excess pounds.
+So I learned, over time, how to perform the dance of the “Good Fatty” — the fat person who will never be truly socially accepted, but who at least publicly flogs herself for the sin of her excess pounds.

 The Good Fatty comes in many guises, though the one I encounter the most often is the performative, apologetic, trying-not-to-be-fat Good Fatty.

-The Good Fatty is the one who acknowledges and accepts their Othering, both by the people in their personal lives, and the professionals they interact with.
-The Good Fatty is influenced by the medical profession, the corporate world, the advertising that seeps into our lives.
+The Good Fatty is the one who acknowledges and accepts their othering, both by the people in their personal lives and the professionals they interact with.
+The Good Fatty is influenced by the medical profession, the corporate world, and the advertising that seeps into our lives.

-The Good Fatty is the fatty that people will tolerate – so it quickly becomes a survival strategy for many fat folks, including myself.
-But it’s also a strategy we can learn to leave behind – for other forms of self-preservation.
+The Good Fatty is the fatty people will tolerate.
+So being “good” has become a survival strategy for many fat folks, myself included.
+But it’s also a strategy we can learn to leave behind for other forms of self-preservation.

-So here are some of the lessons I learned – and how I’m beginning to unlearn them.
+Here are some of the lessons I internalized about being a Good Fatty –- and how I’m beginning to unlearn them.